expanz/expanz-Flex-SDK/README.md

 The expanz Thin RIA for Flex is a toolkit for developers to make it Web and Desktop apps using Adobe Flex.

-The toolkit works in two ways – the toolkit can be used to access Windows Azure storage directly, or alternatively, can go through a proxy server.
-The proxy server code is the same code as used in the WP7 toolkit for Windows Azure (found here) and negates the need for the developer to store the Azure storage credentials locally on the device.
-If you are planning to test using the proxy server, you’ll need to download and deploy the services found in the [cloudreadypackages](https://github.com/microsoft-dpe/wa-toolkit-cloudreadypackages) here on GitHub.

 The expanz Thin RIA for Flex SDK is made available as an open source product under the Apache License, Version 2.0.

 ## Downloading the Library